Bear-Go/Bear-Go.github.io/docs/md/JH-notes.md

 Step 3: if an - l mod n i:- 1 then  return ("COMPOSITE") -accept"  else begin  compute sand m such that n - 1 = s .
 2m;  for i := 0 to m - 1 do  r[i] := as.2' mod n -by repeated squaring";  r[m] := an - l mod n;  if there exists j E {O, 1, ... ,m - I}, such that  r[m - j] = 1 and r[m - j -1] tJ. {I, -I},  then return ("COMPOSITE") -accept"  else return ("PRIME") -reject"  end

 **Theorem 5.3.3.15.** The MILLER-RABIN ALGORITHM is a polynomial-time  one-sided-error Monte Carlo algorithm for the recognition of the set of odd  composite numbers.

+问题：Generate a prime of the binary length $l$ for some given positive integer $l$.

 **Algorithm 5.3.3.16.** PRIME GENERATION(l, k) (PG(l, k))